jrotzetter/random-password-generator/README.md

 ## Overview

-This is a simple application for generating random passwords, created using the `CustomTkinter` library in Python.
+This is a simple application for generating random passwords or XKCD-style passphrases, created using the `CustomTkinter` library in Python.
 The main aim was to learn how to create graphical user interfaces (GUIs), while developing something potentially useful.

 > [!NOTE]
 > This Python app uses the **`secrets`** module to generate random numbers more securely than the `random` module's pseudo-random number generator, which is designed for modelling and simulation rather than security or cryptography [^1].

 ## Features
+- Settings to:
+  - Exclude characters from generation
+  - Switch between light and dark mode
+  - Limited UI scaling
+  - Save settings for next app launch

+### Random Passwords
 - Adjust desired number of special characters, lowercase letters, uppercase letters and digits
 - Option to:
   - Generate password with current slider values